Business Crime Specialist

 Previous Law Firms:

-' In 2015, Anne is described as '...pragmatic and pointed in her advice, and understood the situation completely.
+In 2015, Anne was described as '...pragmatic and pointed in her advice, and understood the situation completely.
 She calmed it down and cut through the panic.'